21 June 2018

 - As the UK is a member of the European Union (EU), its trade relations with Hong Kong/the Chinese mainland are affected by EU’s common external trade policy and measures.

-- The UK voted to leave the EU in a historic referendum held on 23 June 2016 and triggered the formal exit process on 29 March 2017.
-This has not only spawned instant repercussions across the global financial market, but also unleashed ambiguities over the future arrangements for Brexit.
-As Britain will remain in the EU until the conclusion of an exit agreement, significant changes may take time to unfold.
-However, a weakened UK economy, aggravated by a choppy sterling, could result in a weaker appetite for imports into the UK over time.
-Furthermore, Brexit may erode the UK’s dominant position as an investment destination as the country would become less attractive as a gateway to the EU.
+- However, the UK voted to leave the EU in a historic referendum held on 23 June 2016 and triggered the formal exit process on 29 March 2017.
+This, together with the formal Brexit negotiations started on 19 June 2017, has not only spawned instant repercussions across the global financial market, but also unleashed ambiguities over the future arrangements for Brexit.

-- Hong Kong’s total exports to the UK fell by 9% to US$6.4 billion in 2016, while its imports from the UK decreased by 6% to US$5.7 billion.
+- Hong Kong’s total exports to the UK fell by 3% to US$5.7 billion in the first eleven months of 2017, while its imports from the UK increased by 12% to US$5.9 billion.

-- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to the UK amounted to US$39.5 billion in 2015, with China’s contributing more than US$1.8 billion.
-As of the end of 2015, China’s total stock of FDI in the UK exceeded US$16.6 billion, up from US$202 million in 2006.
-As the fourth-largest destination of Hong Kong’s outward direct investment, the total stock of Hong Kong’s direct investment in the UK amounted to US$32.1 billion (or HK$248.5 billion) as at the end of 2015.
+- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to the UK amounted to US$253.8 billion in 2016, with China’s contributing more than US$1.5 billion.
+As of the end of 2016, China’s total stock of FDI in the UK exceeded US$17.6 billion, up from US$950 million in 2007.
+Hong Kong, holding an FDI stock of US$17 billion as of end-2015, ranked second on the list of UK’s Asian investors (after Japan).